Fixed point properties and Q-nonexpansive retractions in locally convex spaces: Abstract

 \section{Abstract}

 \begin{normalsize} Suppose that $Q$ is a family of seminorms on a locally convex space $E$ which determines the topology of $E$.
-We study the existence of $Q$-nonexpansive retractions for families of $Q$-nonexpansive mappings and prove that a separated and sequentially complete locally convex space $E$ that has the weak fixed point property, has the weak fixed point property for commuting separable semitopological semigroups of $Q$-nonexpansive mappings.
+We study the existence of $Q$-nonexpansive retractions for families of $Q$-nonexpansive mappings and prove that a separated and sequentially complete locally convex space $E$ that has the weak fixed point property for commuting separable semitopological semigroups of $Q$-nonexpansive mappings.
 This proves the Bruck's problem \cite{bruckac} for locally convex spaces.
 Moreover, we prove the existence of $Q$-nonexpansive retractions for the right amenable $Q$-nonexpansive semigroups. \end{normalsize}

 \begin{normalsize} \textbf{keywords}: Weak fixed point property; $Q$-Nonexpansive mapping; Right amenable semigroup; Seminorm; Retraction. \end{normalsize}